Loughrigg Tarn walk elterwater lake district

 This walk starts and ends at Skelwith Bridge, and there you will find a nice little cafe and shop at Chesters, or get a nice pint at the Skelwith Bridge Hotel!

 As ever I hope you have enjoyed this little write up and photos and it inspires you to want to visit the area and give the route a go.
-If you have any questions about this route – just post a comment and I’ll try and answer.
+This route is also really special in the Autumn – check out the post below to give you a flavour of this area in the Autumn!

 BLOG POST BY STUART HODGSON